sisrfeng/debug-py/README.md

 ```

 ### `breakpoint()` function
+Where available,
-Where available, debugpy supports the standard `breakpoint()` function for programmatic breakpoints.
+debugpy supports the standard `breakpoint()` function for programmatic breakpoints.
 Use `debugpy.breakpoint()` function to get the same behavior when `breakpoint()` handler installed by debugpy is overridden by another handler.
-If the debugger is attached when either of these functions is invoked, it will pause execution on the calling line, as if it had a breakpoint set.
-If there's no client attached, the functions do nothing, and the code continues to execute normally.
+If the debugger is attached when either of these functions is
+nvoked,
+it will pause execution on the calling line,
+as if it had a breakpoint set.
+If there's no client attached,
+    the functions do nothing,
+    and the code continues to execute normally.
 ```python
 import debugpy
 debugpy.listen(...)